I Will Always Love You

 You Said You Loved Me?

 Not just about changes to distribution, around 2010 consumers started to change their alcohol consumption patterns too.
-Economics that collided with steep markups in restaurants are to blame.
+The economics that collided with steep markups in restaurants is to blame.
 Increasingly frugal consumers started to look for alternatives.

 Post-recession, instead of buying a bottle of wine at a restaurant, consumers opted for a less expensive craft beer or spirit.
 Ever the practical generation, instead of paying a 2x markup over the same bottle they could find in a grocery store, younger consumers started a new and very practical behavior.
 They began a practice called the "pre-party" before getting to the restaurant.
 Once there, they could have just a glass of wine or a healthy (free) glass of water with dinner.
 (Note: One is officially old when they start putting a younger generation's slang in quotes.)

 With changing consumer behavior taking restaurant wine sales lower, small producers began to struggle to get the independent restaurant placements they previously enjoyed.

 While I acknowledge the benefit of that kind of a program, wine producers had to fight tooth and nail to get those placements, often dropping the price to unpalatable levels.
 But it moved bottles and gave restaurants the margin they wanted.
 It was at least positive for brand building, right?
 And by-the-glass also helped to improve full bottle sales in the given restaurant.
 But be honest: Doesn't beg for discounted by-the-glass placements for a month at a time make you feel cheapened?

 The small winery and the consumer have been the ones that have lost out with Distributor Consolidation, especially when it comes to large restaurant and hotel chains.
 But I noticed an interesting Bloomberg article that was published on May 16th titled "Mom-and-Pop Joints Are Trouncing America's Big RestaurantChains."